-Disadvantages of American Depository Receipt
+Disadvantages of American Depository Receipt (ADR)

 The following are the disadvantages of American Depository Receipts:

-- Even though the transactions in ADR take place in US dollars, still they are exposed to the risk associated with foreign exchange fluctuation.
+- Even though the transactions in ADR take place in US dollars, they are still exposed to the risk associated with foreign exchange fluctuation.

-- The charges for entire process of ADR are mostly transferred on investors by the foreign companies.
+- The charges for the entire process of ADR are mostly transferred on investors by foreign companies.